knpuniversity/symfony4/knpu/ep2-fundamentals/environment-variables.md

 ## Updating .env.dist

+***TIP
+New projects will *not* have a `.env.dist` file.
+Instead, your `.env` file *is* committed to your repository and should hold sensible, but not "secret" default values.
+To override these defaults with values specific to your machine, create a `.env.local` file.
+This file *will* be ignored by git.
+***

 In addition to the `.env` file, there is *another* file: `.env.dist`.
 Copy our new section, open that file, and paste!
 Remove the sensitive part of the URL: